Coastal Management

 This groyne is a critical piece of coastal protection structure, but it is now damaged and in need of replacement.
 The City will be removing the timber groyne and replacing it with a new geotextile sand container groyne in the same location to the east of Abbey Boat Ramp.
 This will be a ‘low profile’ groyne to allow sand to naturally bypass and to ensure there is a minimal impact to the beach environment and amenity.
 This will be similar to the geotextile sand container groynes that have been constructed west of the boat ramp in recent years.

-It is anticipated that these works will commenced in October/ November 2024 and be completed within 4-8 weeks, subject to weather conditions.
+It is anticipated that these works will commence in November/ December 2024 and be completed within 4-8 weeks, subject to weather conditions.

 Additional Information